Gorilla Glass maker Corning gets $200 million from Apple’s US manufacturing investment fund

 Guardant Health adds $360 million to its war chest

 Apple made news and scored some positive PR earlier this month when the company announced a $1 billion fund aimed at investing in US-based manufacturing.
-Now its is ready to announce the first big investment from its Advanced Manufacturing Fund.
+Now it’s ready to announce the first big investment from its Advanced Manufacturing Fund.
 New York-based Corning Incorporated will be receiving $200 million from the tech giant’s coffers, money that will go toward its Harrodsburg, Kentucky R&D facility.

 Corning is a logical first choice for Apple.
 The two companies have worked closely for roughly a decade, when Apple first pushed Corning to create a chemically strengthened glass for the iPhone.
 The resulting product, Gorilla Glass, has since become the standard for nearly every smartphone maker out there.

-As Apple helpfully adds in a press releasing touting the funding, the relationship thus far “has created and sustained nearly 1,000 US jobs across Corning’s R&D, manufacturing and commercial functions, including over 400 in Harrodsburg.”
+As Apple helpfully adds in a news release touting the funding, the relationship thus far “has created and sustained nearly 1,000 US jobs across Corning’s R&D, manufacturing and commercial functions, including over 400 in Harrodsburg.”
 And indeed, aside from a brief dalliance with synthetic sapphire crystal a couple of years back, it’s been a pretty fruitful partnership.

 The funding, of course, comes as the national conversation has begun focusing more heavily on an attempt to return manufacturing jobs back to the US.
 Trump regularly name-checked Apple during his presidential campaign, even going so far as suggesting he would essentially force the company to make iPhones in the US, stating, “I’m going to get Apple to start making their computers and their iPhones on our land, not in China.”